kikemadrigal/kikemadrigal/README.md

 <hr>

-What I like the most is programming retro video games for 8-bit systems I am one of the winners of the contest <a href="https://www.msxblog.es/concurso-40-aniversario-msx-basic-leo-must-live/">MSX-BASIC 40th anniversary contest</a>
+What I like the most is programming retro video games for 8-bit systems I am one of the winners of the <a href="https://www.msxblog.es/concurso-40-aniversario-msx-basic-leo-must-live/">MSX-BASIC 40th anniversary contest</a>
 then mobile application development, php web applications, finally java and python.

 And of course dreaming about "space", how peaceful it is up there, right?